brennoflavio/wuzapi/API.md

 # API Reference

-The API supports two authentication methods:

-1. **User Token**: For regular endpoints, use the `Authorization` header with the user's token value.
+For regular endpoints, use the `token` header with the user's token value.
-2. **Admin Token**: For admin endpoints (/admin/**), use the `Authorization` header with the admin token value (set in WUZAPI_ADMIN_TOKEN).

 ### Request Requirements

 * Content-Type: application/json (JSON-encoded body)
-* Authentication: Include the `Authorization` header in all requests.
+* Authentication: Include the `token` header in user endpoints.

 ---

 ## Admin Endpoints (User Management)

-The following admin-only endpoints are used to manage users in the system.
-All require the Authorization header with the admin token (WUZAPI_ADMIN_TOKEN).
+The following endpoints are used to manage users in the system.

 ## List All Users